schlagert/syslog/README.md

 ### Master (3.3.1)

-* No changes to latest tag
+* Fix compatibility to OTP 20.1

 ### 3.3.0